 I. Glenn Cohen is one of the world's leading experts on the intersection of bioethics (sometimes also called "medical ethics") and the law, as well as health law.
 He also teaches civil procedure.

 Prof. Cohen's current projects relate to big data, health information technologies, mobile health, reproduction/reproductive technology, research ethics, organ transplantation, rationing in law and medicine, health policy, FDA law, translational medicine, and to medical tourism – the travel of patients who are residents of one country, the "home country," to another country, the "destination country," for medical treatment.
-He is the author of more than 100 articles and chapters and his award-winning work has appeared in leading legal, medical, bioethics, scientific, and public health journals, as well as Op-Eds in the New York Times and Washington Post.
+He is the author of more than 150 articles and chapters and his award-winning work has appeared in leading legal (including the Stanford, Cornell, and Southern California Law Reviews), medical (including the New England Journal of Medicine, JAMA), bioethics (including the American Journal of Bioethics, the Hastings Center Report), scientific (Science, Cell, Nature Reviews Genetics) and public health (the American Journal of Public Health) journals, as well as Op-Eds in the New York Times and Washington Post.

 Cohen is also a Fellow at the Hastings Center, the leading bioethics think tank in the United States.
 He recently finished his role as one of the key co-investigators on a multi-million Football Players Health Study at Harvard which is committed to improving the health of NFL players.
 He is also one of three editors-in-chief of the Journal of Law and the Biosciences, a peer-reviewed journal published by Oxford University Press and serves on the editorial board for the American Journal of Bioethics.
 He serves on the Steering Committee for Ethics for the Canadian Institutes of Health Research (CIHR), the Canadian counterpart to the NIH.